camunda/camunda-docs-manual/content/update/minor/76-to-77/index.md

 In the context of a rolling update, a user created with an engine `A` of Camunda version >= 7.7 cannot be authenticated with an engine `B` of Camunda version <= 7.6.
 The reason is that the Camunda version 7.7 adds [salt to password hashing](../../../user-guide/process-engine/password-hashing/), thus, the older engine `B` is not aware of salt and unable to create the same hashed password as engine `A`.

-To circumvent that problem you can either update all engines to the version >= 7.7 or create all users only by the engine of version <= 7.6.
+To circumvent that problem you can either update all engines to the version >= 7.7 or create all users exclusively in the engine with version <= 7.6.